How proper humidity control saves you money when increasing ventilation

-If you run a business – regardless of the industry – it’s no secret increased ventilation has become a hot topic since the pandemic took hold earlier this year.
+If you run a business – regardless of the industry – it’s no secret that increased ventilation has become a hot topic since the pandemic took hold earlier this year.
 But, are you prepared to handle dramatic shifts in humidity that can affect everything from products and customer comfort to your energy bill – all due to an increase in fresh air intake from outside?

-Consider the spike in humidity an unintended consequence from trying to do the right thing.
+Consider the spike in humidity an unintended consequence of trying to do the right thing.
 You want to increase ventilation in your building, because the science shows exchanging air helps reduce the amount of COVID-19 floating throughout your building.
 That, in turn, should theoretically keep your facility safer for employees and visitors.

-So, let’s break down the challenge, potential solutions and how one relatively unknown solution can save you money, headaches and time.
+So, let’s break down the challenge, potential solutions, and how one relatively unknown solution can save you money, headaches, and time.

 So we’re all on the same page, let’s start with how this need for drastic ventilation came to life.

-Earlier this year, the Centers for Disease Control and Prevention (CDC) released facility guidelines that indicated increasing outdoor air ventilation and total air flow could dramatically reduce COVID-19 susceptibility.
+Earlier this year, the Centers for Disease Control and Prevention (CDC) released facility guidelines that indicated increasing outdoor air ventilation and total airflow could dramatically reduce COVID-19 susceptibility.
 While ideal on paper, it’s nearly impossible – or at least unrealistic – for most facilities.

 Since then, businesses of all sizes have followed suit, prioritizing ventilation.
 While not an issue in the short-term, the approach isn’t sustainable long-term, due to high energy costs and challenges stabilizing temperature and humidity.

-The common solution.
-And why it doesn’t work.
+The common solution And why it doesn’t work.

 To increase ventilation so dramatically, facilities have to set air handlers to use 100% outside air.
 That means no air is recirculated through the machine.
 Therefore, the air handler only gets one chance to knock down temperature and humidity.

 So, why is that such a problem?
-A couple reasons: